 Traditional qualitative research methods are time-consuming, difficult to perform, and often prohibitively costly.
 On the other hand, sessions recorded with a replay tool are affordable and available on-demand.
 You can leverage these sessions to improve any area of your online client experience.

-How Does Sessions Replay Work?
+How Does Sessions Recording Work?

-It can be strange to view a session replay for the first time.
+It can be strange to view a session recording for the first time.
 You’ll wonder how you made a film of a user’s online experience: it is both intimidating and mesmerizing.
 Session replay is not just a screen recording; it provides invaluable insights into the user’s experience.

 Before you lose your focus, let us learn the basic technicalities that disclose the power of session replay.
 Here we’ll discuss the role of DOM, referred to as the Document Object Model.
 DOM is the physical structure where the users experience and interact with the web.